-Offers Eligibility Gold Card Age >= 18
+gagement Policy

-Gold Card Age >= 18 OwnedCard != Platin
+Offers Eligibility Applicability Suitability

-num
+Gold Card Age >= 18 OwnedCard != Platinum

-New iPhone unlimited data plan ContractEndMo onth<=3 CustomerPreference=iP Phone
+New iPhone unlimited data plan ContractEndMonth<=3 CustomerPreference=iPhone

-50 Full HD IsCustomer=True TV channels OwnsTVPackage=
+50 Full HD TV channels IsCustomer=True and OwnsTVPackage=True SettopBox=FullHD

 In Suitability, you specify conditions that define an offer as appropriate for a customer.
 Suitability rules are in place to promote the concept of empathy.
 That is, to help an enterprise be empathetic toward their customers and refrain from making offers that may not be a good fit.